BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. In Xcode, click on YourProject-Info.plist on the left.
 1. Find URL Types and click the right arrow.
 (If it doesn't exist, right click anywhere and choose Add Row.
 Scroll down and choose URL Types)
-1. Add "yourapp", where yourapp is a unique string for your app, as an item in URL Schemes as below:
+1. Add "io.branch.sdk" as the URL Identifier and create an Array of URL Schems with an entry, "yourapp," where yourapp is a unique string for your app, as an item in URL Schemes as below:

 ![URL Scheme Demo](https://s3-us-west-1.amazonaws.com/branchhost/urlScheme.png)